-Corey Calabrese is an associate in the New York office of Latham & Watkins and is a member of the Litigation & Trial Department.
+Corey Calabrese is a member of the Litigation & Trial Department.

-Ms. Calabrese advises clients on securities and class action litigation, SEC and other regulatory investigations, antitrust, and complex commercial litigation.
-Ms. Calabrese’s clients consist of financial institutions and large public companies.
+Corey advises clients on securities and class action litigation, SEC and other regulatory investigations, antitrust, and complex commercial litigation.
+Corey's clients consist of financial institutions and large public companies.

-Prior to joining the firm, Ms. Calabrese clerked for Judge Dora L. Irizarry and Magistrate Judge Vera M. Scanlon of the US District Court for the Eastern District of New York.
+Prior to joining the firm, Corey clerked for Judge Dora L. Irizarry and Magistrate Judge Vera M. Scanlon of the US District Court for the Eastern District of New York.

 Experience